aspose-total/Aspose.Total-Products/total/en/cpp/conversion/odt-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert ODT to POWERPOINT or Online App" h2="Export ODT to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to POWERPOINT is a great way to share documents with others, as POWERPOINT is a widely used format for presentations.
+It is also useful for creating documents that can be easily edited and shared with others.

+<h2>How Aspose.Total Helps for ODT to PowerPoint Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate ODT to POWERPOINT conversion while using two of it's APIs.
-Load your ODT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate ODT to POWERPOINT conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their ODT files and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation, which can then be saved as a POWERPOINT file.
+This process is simple and efficient, and allows users to quickly and easily convert their ODT files to POWERPOINT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}